nosos-kindynos/Computation/README.md

 find_all_possible_paths function in the above pseudocode to achieve output in a considerable time with limited processing capabilities.

-correct relative mapping by removing other sources from first degree mapping of all vertices try to find top n dominat paths for considerable output time
+correct relative mapping by removing other sources from first degree mapping of all vertices try to find top n dominat paths by ranking paths after finding all possible paths and taking top n paths for considerable output time